geolr/rumau_docs_public/git-knowledge.md

 ## Visual Studio Code and Github

+`pull` is a good idea.

+Make changes to a file, then save.

-plus-icon next to file to *stage* the changes
+Now, a plus-icon next to file in source tab should appear.
+To *stage* the changes click Plus-icon

 Add message near top and click tickmark to *commit*